Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 It’s worth it in many ways, but you won’t learn any language with it.
 You will always depend on others, which isn’t an ideal study method.
 A paid VIP plan costs money, but I won’t advise it.
 Free is just okay for most!

 Pricing: The free version is good enough for most and includes core parts.
 If you want more features, try VIP.
 The price is $6.99 monthly, $45.99 a year, and $175.00 for lifetime access.
-They often offer discounts, and the price varies by location.
+They often offer discounts, and the cost varies by location.

 You can read my full review of HelloTalk app.